huuuuusy/Mask-RCNN-Shiny/README.md

 ## Requirements

-This project needs these packages to suypport:
+This project needs these packages to support:

 numpy